Vriend v Alberta

 Vriend v Alberta [1998] 1 S.C.R.
-493 is an important Supreme Court of Canada case that determined that a legislative omission can be the subject of a Charter violation.
+493 is a Supreme Court of Canada case that determined that a legislative omission can be the subject of a Charter violation.
 The case involved a dismissal of a teacher because of his sexual orientation and was an issue of great controversy during that period.

 History

-Delwin Vriend was dismissed from his position as a lab coordinator at The King's College, a private religious college in Edmonton, Alberta, because of his sexual orientation.
+Delwin Vriend was dismissed from his position as a lab coordinator at the King's College, a private religious college in Edmonton, Alberta, because of his sexual orientation.
 He attempted to file a complaint with the Alberta Human Rights Commission claiming that his employer had discriminated against him on the grounds of his sexual orientation.
 However, he was prevented from making a complaint under the Alberta Individual Rights Protection Act because the legislation did not explicitly include sexual orientation as a prohibited ground of discrimination.
 Vriend sought a declaration from the Alberta Court of Queen's Bench that the omission breached section 15 of the Canadian Charter of Rights and Freedoms.

 The Court of Queen's Bench (Justice Anne Russell) found, in favour of Vriend, that the exclusion of sexual orientation as a protected ground of discrimination from ss.
 2(1), 3, 4, 7(1) and 8(1) of the Individual's Rights Protection Act (IRPA) violates s.
 15(1) of the Charter and could not be saved under section 1.
 The trial judge ordered that the phrase "sexual orientation" be read into those sections and permitted the appellants to appeal and the respondents to cross-appeal to the Supreme Court.